Docker Deployment — Vulpine-Box

 8443 - the healthcheck hits

-http://localhost:8443/health - Xvfb provides a display so Camoufox can stay headful inside the container
+http://localhost:8443/health - Xvfb provides a display so the Vulpine browser can stay headful inside the container

 If you want HTTPS/WSS, mount certificates and provide VULPINE_TLS_CERT and